 The introduced system of automatic recognition of foreign decisions is to a large extent a positive solution.
 No separate procedure is required for the recognition of a judgment.
 This undoubtedly makes it easier for a person who has obtained a favourable foreign judgment in his or her case.
-The entity may rely on this judgment before any authority in the Republic the basis of a foreign judgment in the Republic of Poland.
-On the other hand, however, the Code of Civil Proceedings indicates numerous cases in which a decision is not subject to recognition or enforcement.
+The entity may rely on this judgment before any authority in the Republic of Poland without the need to initiate separate deliberation proceedings.
+Moreover, the system of automatic recognition does not hinder other pending proceedings in which recognition of a foreign judgment is a preliminary issue.
+This significantly reduces the waiting time for obtaining legal protection on the basis of a foreign judgment in the Republic of Poland.

+On the other hand, however, the CCP indicates numerous cases in which a decision is not subject to recognition or enforcement.
 Therefore, a creditor who intends to take advantage of a decision issued in another country in the territory of the Republic of Poland should be aware of these cases and conduct proceedings before a foreign court in such a way that the obtained decision is enforceable in Poland.